tessel/t2-start/modules/servo.md

 <div class="row">
 <div class="large-6 columns">

-In your command line, `tessel run servo.js` Watch your servo move!
+In your command line, `t2 run servo.js` Watch your servo move!

 **Bonus:** Make the servo turn all the way to position 1 in one fell swoop, and then back to position 0.